Latest update: 1 July, 2022:

-In February 2022, the Chancellor announced measures to help support households with rising energy costs.
-If you live in a property in Council Tax bands A to D, you are likely to receive a £150 Council Tax (Energy Bill) Rebate to help with the cost of rising energy bills.
+If you live in a property in Council Tax bands A to D, you are now likely to have received your £150 Council Tax (Energy Bill) Rebate.
+The council has already paid 62,500 rebates of £150.

 The Council Tax (Energy Bill) Rebate